 - The sour taste is generally not the centerpiece of a meal; instead, it tends to compliment and enliven other flavors.

-- But favoring the salty taste does not mean that your food should taste as if it’s being cured.
+- The salty taste is almost singularly derived from salt itself, but favoring the salty taste does not mean that your food should taste as if it’s being cured.

 - Salt stimulates the appetite and digestion, helps retain moisture, supports proper elimination, and improves the flavor of many foods.

 - Pungent is a spicy, hot flavor like that found in chilies, radishes, turnips, raw onions, and many especially heating spices.